hallabois/OispaHalla/README.md

 ### Installing dependencies

-Run `yarn install` to install the needed dependencies.
+Run `pnpm install` to install the needed dependencies.

 ### Code formatting

-Please run `yarn format` before committing any changes.
+Please run `pnpm format` before committing any changes.

 ### Development server

-You can run a development server with `yarn dev`.
+You can run a development server with `pnpm dev`.

 ### Env variables